App icons and branding

 > purgetss brand

-On a first run the command:
+On the first run, the command:

 - Creates the